Church of Saint George, Lalibela

-Amongst the labyrinth of sanctuaries lies a number tombs, housing former monks and priests who dedicated themselves to the church and to ensuring its longevity.
+Amongst the labyrinth of sanctuaries lies a number of tombs, housing former monks and priests who dedicated themselves to the church and to ensuring its longevity.

 The church also houses an array of hidden treasures, only accessible to a few high ranking members of the priesthood.
 Amongst these treasures is a wooden box apparently carved by the king himself.

-On entry. you'll be struck by the brightly coloured frescoes depicting the trials and tribulations of St George, circled by interweaving blue, gold and red patterns.
+On entry, you'll be struck by the brightly coloured frescoes depicting the trials and tribulations of St George, circled by interweaving blue, gold and red patterns.

 Spread across the room, these paintings lead all who visit through a spiritual rabbit hole, full of painted prophetic predictions based on the dream King Lalibela had all those years ago.